 Civilization is a work in progress, and we abandon our attempt to understand it at our peril.

-From Bacteria to Bach and Back is a wide ranging and fascinating book.
-As well as his reflection on technology discussed above, Dennett tackles a bunch of outrageously difficult questions in typically entertaining style.
+If you’re interested in learning more about Dennett’s position, From Bacteria to Bach and Back is a wide-ranging and fascinating book.
+In addition to his reflection on technology discussed above, Dennett tackles some very challenging questions in typically entertaining style.
 What are the origins of language and culture?
 What is human consciousness?
 How did it become possible for our minds to even ask this question?

 Each break takes only a few minutes to read, and is crafted to expand your mind and spark your philosophical curiosity.